How Do Communities Respond to Natural Disasters?

 For millions of children and families around the world, the threat of natural disasters is very much a part of life.
-They don’t know when they’ll strike, or the impact they will have, and the only way to live with this uncertainty is preparation.
+They don’t know when they’ll strike, or the impact they will have.
+The only way to live with this uncertainty, is to have a community based natural disaster response plan.

 A 2012 ChildFund survey of more than 6,200 children from across the globe revealed that children globally are deeply concerned about the risk of natural disasters.
 Not only do they pose a threat to human life, and to our homes and property, but they can result in long-term psychological damage to the communities impacted.
 There may also be long-term economic consequences, particularly in rural areas where crops and livestock are affected.

-In this blog, we’ve outlined everything you need to know about natural disasters and how communities can respond in advance.
+In this blog, we’ve outlined everything you need to know about the different types of natural disasters and how communities can create a response plan in advance.

 A natural disaster is defined as a naturally occurring phenomenon which is caused by either a rapid or slow onset of events.
 Natural disasters can be classified into five different types:

-- Geophysical: earthquakes, landslides, tsunamis and volcanic activity
+- Geophysical: earthquakes, landslides, tsunamis and volcanic eruptions

 - Hydrological: floods and avalanches